Shenley Church End: Oxley Park

 Oxley Park, primarily a residential area, is relatively young district having been formed via a development framework in 2004.
 The street naming convention is based on the Silver Screen era of Film, with surnames of film stars forming street names.
 For example, Audrey Hepburn provides the name of Hepburn Crescent.
 It is also the location of a site of special scientific interest, Oxley Mead, and a nationally notable architecture-led development, Oxley Woods.

 Medbourne

 Medbourne is another residential district.
 It forms part of the grid square that includes Shenley Wood.

 Grange Farm

 Grange Farm is another residential district.
 It occupies a full grid square and is relatively new.
 It was originally to be named Grange Hill: this was changed due to it also being the name of a school drama on the BBC.

 Crownhill

 Crownhill is district of both residential and commercial properties.
 It is also the location of the city crematorium.

 Oakhill

+Oakhill is a small residential area of detached houses to the north of the prison site.

+Woodhill

-Oakhill is the location of HMP Woodhill and residential developments.
+Woodhill is the location of HMP Woodhill and associated developments.
 At 120 metre above sea level, it occupies the land with highest elevation in Milton Keynes.